 REDD-Monitor’s weekly round up of the news on REDD, organised by date with short extracts (click on the title for the full article).
-REDD-Monitor’s news page is updated regularly.
+REDD-Monitor’s news links on delicious.com are updated regularly.
 For past REDD in the news posts, click here.

 In his book “Foreclosing the Future”, Bruce Rich notes that one of the lessons of 20 years of the World Bank is “governance first”.
 Even the best designed projects will fail in the absence of proper institutional and legal capacity.

 REDD-Monitor’s occasional series, Carbonballs features the howlers made by con artists selling carbon credits as investments.
 This time round, it’s Enviro Associates trying to explain carbon credits to gullible investors.

 In recent months, the Guyana Forestry Commission has released a series of annual reports, dating from 2005 to 2012.
 Janette Bulkan and John Palmer wrote a series of five articles for the Stabroek News commenting on the annual reports and recommending that the National Assembly should hold public hearings on the GFC.